mkosem/testcache/README.md

 Support is included, out of the box, for testing against a simple Synchronized HashMap, a ConcurrentHashMap, a Guava-based Cache, and a NitroCache-based cache.

-On my Core i5-4570S desktop PC with 16GB of DDR3-2400 cas ram running Gentoo Linux with a 3.13.5 kernel within Eclipse on Oracle JDK 1.7.0u51, I see the following performance figures for each of these storage units.
+On my Core i5-4570S desktop PC with 16GB of DDR3-2400 cas11 ram running Gentoo Linux with a 3.13.5 kernel within Eclipse on Oracle JDK 1.7.0u51, I see the following performance figures for each of these storage units.

 Synchronized HashMap:
 Overall average write time: 471ns